Find the Cheapest Car Insurance After a DUI (2023)

 You may also face additional, even more serious charges if aggravating factors come into play.
 For example, in Texas, if you’re caught driving under the influence with a child younger than 15 in your vehicle, you’ll also be charged with child endangerment.
 And in any state, if your impaired driving results in someone’s death, you could face manslaughter or even murder charges.

-An SR-22 isn’t insurance — it’s a form you file with the state to prove that you have the minimum required liability coverage.
-It’s often referred to as a certificate of responsibility.
+Neither an FR-22 not an SR-22 are insurance — they're forms you file with the state to prove that you have the minimum required liability coverage.
+They're often referred to as a certificate of responsibility.
+Florida and Virginia use FR-44 forms, while other states that require proof of financial liability use SR-22s.

 However, be aware that each state has its own unique regulations and requirements, so it’s a good idea to contact the DMV to make sure you’ve done everything required of you.